nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/05-container-installation.md

 It uses docker containers to bundle up the installation of all the different components behind nextstrain, so that you have a clean interface and fewer installation issues!

-Once you've installed the nextstrain CLI, you can run the [quickstart guide][quickstart] or any of the tutorials available here.
+Once you've installed the nextstrain CLI, you can run the [quickstart guide](/docs/getting-started/quickstart) or any of the tutorials available here.

-> Before digging in, it's worth reading [the difference between a local & container installation](./running-locally-vs-container), both of which will install the components behind nextstrain and allow you to run and visualise analyses on your computer.
+> Before digging in, it's worth reading [the difference between a local & container installation](local-vs-container-install), both of which will install the components behind nextstrain and allow you to run and visualise analyses on your computer.